Foundation Push Pier Installation

 Push piers connect the house to stable, load-bearing soil or bedrock.

 Soil with poor load-bearing capacity can give way under the weight of a house.
 To solve settlement problems, steel push piers are “pushed”, or driven, until they reach more stable soil.

 A steel bracket connects each pier to the foundation to prevent foundation settlement.
-Brackets are often used along with hydraulic jacks to lift the structure back to original position.
+Brackets are often used along with hydraulic jacks to lift the structure to permanently stabilize.

 Installing Our Foundation Push Pier System

 The SettleStop Push Pier System permanently stabilizes foundations that are damaged by settlement.
 We provide free quotes for all foundation repairs.
 We can customize a system that is ideal for your foundation and soil conditions.

 Our warrantied solution can be installed on your foundation in four simple steps:

 For an outside installation, the soil around your foundation must be excavated so that the footing is exposed.
 For an inside installation, a section of your slab floor will need to be removed to expose the footing.
 The slab will be restored after the installation.

 A section of the footing will be prepared for each foundation pier so that the pier is supporting the wall directly, and not simply lifting the section of the footing that extends beyond the walls.
 This makes for the strongest installation.